 My coworker Sarah crossed Fiji off her bucket list last summer.
-Since then, her desktops’s been randomly putting up screensavers of her most pleasurable travel moments—showing her splashing about the crystal clear lagoons, relaxing under the palm fronds and walking past the bustling local markets etc. This tropical walk down the memory lane keeps her mood uplifted, and prevents the workload from smothering her creativity.
-This is what conscious preservation and proper documentation of vacation trips and globetrotting journeys does for one.
+Since then, her desktops have been randomly putting up screensavers of her most pleasurable travel moments—showing her splashing about the crystal clear lagoons, relaxing under the palm fronds, and walking past the bustling local markets, etc. This tropical walk down memory lane keeps her mood uplifted and prevents the workload from smothering her creativity.
+This is what conscious preservation and proper documentation of vacation trips and globetrotting journeys do for one.
 It serves as a visual balm during troubling times.

 The main question is, then, how can you record your travels effectively and efficiently?
 Which strategies of collection and rendering can you employ without going through much hassle, whilst on the trip?
 And, what representative mementos should you choose over the others as the most quintessential tokens of remembrance?
 Stick with this post and your questions will be answered.

 Freezing a moment inside a frame, with the purpose of reliving it again and again later on, is one of the best ways to document a journey.
 This visual and pictorial preservation contains the benefits of specificity and a panoramic explosion.
 In other words, you do not necessarily have to fumble around to jumpstart your reminiscence.
 Simply gaze at the captured shot and feel the reignited bliss of the past moment.
 There are multiple ways you can undertake this maneuver.